Discovery Campervans Australia

 If you are looking for a lot of walks in one area, Lamington National Park, located closer to the New South Wales border, is one of the best choices as there is so much available for all fitness levels, there is an abundance of birdlife and wildlife, and it covers an extensive rainforest area.
 There are a number of shorter walks leading to some incredible views, and there are a number of overnight walks for keener bushwalkers.

 The Sunshine Coast offers some incredible walks in the Great Sandy National Park.
-The crystal clear streams running through pristine white sands is something you have to see, and there are a number of amazing camping grounds available, especially in Rainbow Beach and across to Fraser Island.
+The crystal clear streams running through pristine white sands is something you have to see, and there are a number of amazing camping grounds available for your campervan hire, especially in Rainbow Beach and across to Fraser Island.
 The Cooloola Wilderness Trail is the most popular and from start to finish is a three day walk.
 It covers some of the best rainforest and freshwater sections of the park and is worth the visit.

 The Hinterland Great Walk in the Sunshine Hinterland starts in Montville and meanders over some of the most breathtaking mountainous scenery, including the famous Kondalilla Falls, ending in the Mapleton forest.
 You can enjoy this walk in sections or complete the full seven hour walk over a few days.